Susan Gast, Author

 The reviewer also stated that these lids were indeed air- and water-tight and that they kept her goodies "bug-free."

-Yes, ideal for storing salt and sugar.
-And pet food!
+These buckets are ideal for storing salt and sugar... and bulk dry pet food!

 All we do is SEAL the Mylar bag.
-If you know you're NOT going to be opening the Mylar bags for at least three- to six months, then add a 300cc oxygen absorber in the Mylar bag before sealing it with the vacuum-sealer "seal" function only.
+If you know you're NOT going to be opening the Mylar bags for at least three- to six months, add a 300cc oxygen absorber and a 20-50g desiccant packet in the Mylar bag before sealing it with the vacuum-sealer "seal" function only.

 Don't over-pack your food vacuum sealer bags as this will only lead to punctures.